-- Determines whether the system can be extended and reimplemented in various ways. - Degree to which new resources sharing services can be added and be made available for use by client programs. - Is achieved by providing appropriate specification and documentation of the key software interfaces of the components of a system - Documents of the Internet protocols -> RFCs (Requests For Comments) - Provide a uniform communication mechanism and published interfaces for access to shared resources. - Each added component should conform to the published standard.
+- Determines whether the system can be extended and reimplemented in various ways. - Expresses the degree to which new resources sharing services can be added and be made available for use by client programs. - Is achieved by providing appropriate specification and documentation of the key software interfaces of the components of a system